Scottish Law Agents

 Our Society is a national body and concerned with issues that affect solicitors across Scotland.
 We always endeavor to be distinct and independent from the LSS in how we approach these matters.
 In addition, we are always keen to know about issues that arise in particular localities, such as delays in the processing of business in a specific sheriff court.
 Anyone with issues to raise is encouraged to contact the Secretary or a Council member.

 Regulation of the profession is a never-ending process of reviews, consultations, and the production of reviews that are always said to be “independent”.
 The threat to our independence is ever present.
-We have responded in writing to the 2023 Bill and are due to give evidence to the Scottish Parliament.
+We have responded in writing to the 2023 Bill and in November 2023 gave evidence to the Scottish Parliament.

 See “News and Events” for further news items.